PedroNavHur/tabular-ml-agent/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the landing page by modifying `src/app/page.tsx`.
+The page auto‑updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## Modal backend changes (important)

+- Predict endpoint: skops allow‑list expanded to load common sklearn internals.
+You can opt‑in to a permissive load for testing via `ALLOW_UNTRUSTED_MODELS=1` in the container env.
+- Training endpoint: returns additional classification metrics: `accuracy`, `precision` (macro), `recall` (macro), and `f1` (macro), each with `*_std`, in addition to `balanced_accuracy`.
+Regression still returns `mae` and `mae_std`.

+## Brand & Metadata

+- Brand: FirstModel
+- Tagline: “From dataset to first model in minutes.”
+- Metadata updated in `src/app/layout.tsx` (OpenGraph/Twitter, authors, creator/publisher).